San Giovannino della Staffa, Siena

-San Giovannino della Staffa, also known as San Giovannino in Pantaneto is a Renaissance style, Roman Catholic church located on Piazetta Virgilio Grassi, in the Contrada del Leocorno, in the city of Siena, region of Tuscany, Italy.
+San Giovannino della Staffa, also known as San Giovannino in Pantaneto is a Renaissance style Roman Catholic church on Piazetta Virgilio Grassi, in the Contrada del Leocorno, Siena, Tuscany, Italy.

 History

 A Romanesque, 13th-century church at the site was rebuilt in the first half of the 16th century.
 The church was dedicated to St John the Baptist, and the church or oratory was allied to a lay company of the same name.
 The architect may have been Giovanni Battista Pelori, a pupil of Baldassarre Peruzzi.
 The brick facade was completed by 1537.
 Completion of the body of the church was delayed until the 1590s.
-Fresco decoration of the interiors were commissioned from 1599 to 1649.
+Fresco decoration of the interiors was commissioned from 1599 to 1649.
 The Contrada del Leocorno has been linked to the church for over three centuries.